yanndemel/crud-rest-gen/sample-app/petclinic-api/README.md

 How it works ?
 ==============

-###Dependencies
+###Project dependencies

 * The first dependency is petclinic-model, the data model.
 The original petclinic model has been slightly modified to fit crud-maven-plugin [pre-requisites](https://github.com/yanndemel/crud-rest-gen/blob/master/README.md#pre-requisites).
 Please look at [petclinic-model](https://github.com/yanndemel/crud-rest-gen/tree/master/sample-app/petclinic-model) for details.
-* The second dependency is crud-generator-utils that contains utility classes used by the generated Projection classes (StringUtils.toString method) and by the application (CORS filter for enabling requests from any host, mandatory for using the
+* The second dependency is crud-generator-utils that contains utility classes used by the generated Projection classes ([StringUtils](https://github.com/yanndemel/crud-rest-gen/blob/master/crud-generator-utils/src/main/java/com/octo/tools/crud/utils/StringUtils.java).toString method) and by the application ([CORS filter](https://github.com/yanndemel/crud-rest-gen/blob/master/crud-generator-utils/src/main/java/com/octo/tools/crud/filter/SimpleCORSFilter.java) for enabling requests from any host, mandatory for using the API from another server and in particular for the sample application [petclinic-web](https://github.com/yanndemel/crud-rest-gen/tree/master/sample-app/petclinic-web)).

 Extract from pom.xml :
 ```xml
 <!-- Your JPA domain classes (must contain persistence.xml)  -->